narnigrin/99-bottles-js/README.md

  2. Only enable one test at a time.
  3. Try to write the smallest amount of logic needed to make the newly enabled test to pass.
-This means you should not deliver the whole solution in a single commit but rather in a stepwise fashion were the solutions grows and evolves as you enable more and more of the tests.
+This means you should not deliver the whole solution in a single commit but rather in a stepwise fashion were the solution grows and evolves as you enable more and more of the tests.
  4. After getting a test to pass, it should never fail again.
 Nor should it be marked as skipped.